ooni/spec/nettests/ts-017-web-connectivity.md

 When using this algorithm, the implementation MUST correctly set the `depth=N` tag.
 By using this algorithm, we get extra visibility of what happens in the network while following redirects.
-Hence, we are able to more precisely figure out the reason for blocking.
+Hence, we can more precisely figure out the reason for blocking.

 #### Extension E003: DNS-over-UDP lookups